 She added, “We have a lot of fun changing the game so that each year we have our loyal fans coming back, new fans check it out, and here we are!
 I really don’t see any signs of us slowing down.
 It’s like an addiction at this point; it’s a guilty pleasure.”

-And nearly 20 years in, the show continues to make history: in February 2019, Tamar Braxton became the first-ever black winner in the U.S. franchise’s run.
+And 20 years in, the show has continued to make history.
+In February 2019, Tamar Braxton became the first-ever Black winner in the U.S. franchise’s run.
 Making her victory even sweeter, the R&B singer received a unanimous vote from her former housemates to take home the $250,000 grand prize over former NFL running back Ricky Williams.

-From Eddie McGee to Braxton, scroll down to take a look back at every Big Brother, Celebrity Big Brother and Big Brother: Over the Top winner from 2000 to 2019!
+From Eddie McGee to Jackson Michie, scroll down to take a look back at every Big Brother, Celebrity Big Brother and Big Brother: Over the Top winner from 2000 to 2022!